mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

    really uses this strategy, we should check that the false alarm rate decreases with the hit rate.

-Signal detection theory also offers a number of criterion free discriminability parameters, like area under the ROC curve and the famous d' index.
+Furthermore, Signal Detection Theory also offers a number of criterion free discriminability parameters, like area under the ROC curve and the famous d' index.
 However, these indices can not generally be assumed to have binomial variance (or anything similar to that).
 Therefore, psignifit does not attempt to fit such data.

-Specifiing the shape of the psychometric function
+Specifying the shape of the psychometric function
 =================================================

 A variety of different parametric shapes for psychometric functions have been used.
 In probit